 Prerequisite: MATH 115; PHYS 104 and 114 are corequisites A calculus-based introduction to classical and fluid mechanics.
 Topics include kinematics, Newton's laws of motion, linear and rotation dynamics of point masses and rigid bodies, fluid mechanical, and their application to other disciplines especially to biology.
 The laboratory work involves an introduction to laboratory techniques including experimental design, statistical data analysis, and reporting of results.
 Experiments are drawn from different areas of mechanics.
-Offered every spring term.
-NATURAL SCIENCES FOUNDATION
+Spring.
+NATURAL SCIENCES EXPLORATIONS

 Prerequisite: PHYS 104/114; PHYS 105 and 115 are corequisites.
 A calculus based introduction to wave, acoustic, electromagnetic, and optical phenomena.
 Topics include wave phenomena, sound, electricity, magnetism, optics, and their application to other disciplines especially to biology.
 Experiments are drawn from areas of wave phenomena, sound, electricity, magnetism, and optics.
-Offered every fall term.
-NATURAL SCIENCES FOUNDATION
+Fall.
+NATURAL SCIENCES EXPLORATIONS